ZoeMacf/perfect-fit/README.md

 Through the use of the board I was able to create categories of 'To Do' , 'In Progress' and 'Done'.
 With this I was able to see what was needed in the more essential parts of the project.

 I also implemented 'Bugs' and 'Fixed' categories to keep track of any bugs which occurred in development and note when they had been fixed.

+## SEO and Marketing

+### SEO (Search Engine Optimisation)

+SEO or Search Engine Optimisation is a process in which to improve your websites visibility so that there is a higher chance of a user coming across the website when searching for terms which fall in line with your websites description and keywords.

 ## Features